aws-robotics/aws-robomaker-simulation-ros-pkgs/aws_robomaker_gazebo_bridge/README.md

-# AWS RoboMaker Gazebo Launch Package
+# AWS RoboMaker Gazebo Bridge Package

 This package contains ROS nodes that can connect to a Gazebo instance on the same instance and publish data to known ROS topics.